vindar/tgx/docs/intro_api_3D.md

 On Teensy 4.x, some examples also use <code>%copyMeshEXTMEM()</code> to move large model data or textures to external memory.
 Whether this helps depends on where the data was stored before and on how the sketch uses the model.

-Use the \ref tools_mesh "mesh tools" to generate `Mesh3Dv2` headers from Wavefront OBJ files or to migrate existing legacy `Mesh3D` headers.
+Use the \ref tools_mesh "TGX tools" to generate `Mesh3Dv2` headers from Wavefront OBJ files or to migrate existing legacy `Mesh3D` headers.